dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-climate-change.md

 over time for corporations and states is an important measure of the total displacement and movement of capital.
-Therefore, if one wants to make money, one must observe global economic trends to identify and predict major liquidity displacements, tending to accumulate slices of profit from each such movement.
-That is, every time a large sum of captial changes hands, one can take a percentage of those transactions
+Therefore, if one wants to make money, one must observe global economic trends to identify and predict major liquidity displacements.
+Smart short-term investments will tend to accumulate slices of profit from each such movement.
+That is, every time a large sum of captial changes hands, one can alter their asset purchasing tactics to slowly appreciate small slices of those transactions.

+#### How do you do it?
+By being:

+#### &#x2605; In the right place

+#### &#x2605; At the right time

+#### &#x2605; With the right ideas

+#### &#x2605; With the right money

-by: being in the right place, at the right time, with the right ideas, with the right amounts of money.
-It's all based on accumulated strips of liquidity from major liquidity displacements. i.e. It's all based on observing the integral of the of liquidity movements between major nodes in the graph of economic players and various aggregates of this.
+It's all about accumulating strips of liquidity from major liquidity displacements.
+Simply observe the integral of liquidity movements between major nodes in the graph of economic players and various aggregates of this: boom, money, and lots of it.

 Taking a systems theory approach, these potential connections for capital exchange are like circuits, through which is established natural, balance-restoring feedback loops via potential global economic liquidity/wealth transfers.
-Neighborhoods of the global economy with low capital flux are at higher risk of economic issues and would benefit more from additional mechanisms for capital flux.
-In context of taking care to provide economic stability during dramatic technology shifts, this is incredibly important for a responsible approach.
+Neighborhoods of the global economy with low capital flux are at higher risk of precipitating negative economic status, with fewer options for amelioration.
+These neighborhoods, localities in the geographic sense and in the sense of graph theory, would benefit more from additional mechanisms for capital flux than regions already sufficiently *connected*.
+In context of taking care to provide economic stability during dramatic technology shifts, quantifying the connectedness of small neighborhoods across the global economy is incredibly important for a responsible approach to economic policy.

 For neighborhoods in the graph of the global economy with low capital flux, in addition to increasing capacity/propensity for capital flux,